abemscac/pies-doc/docs/vue3/props.md

 ---
 sidebar_position: 6
+description: What are props in Vue 3.
+keywords: [piesdoc, vue3, props]
 ---

-import Video from '@site/src/components/Video';
+import Video from '@site/src/widgets/Video';

 # Props

 ## What Are Props?

 Props are **properties coming from parent component**.
-These properties are stored in an object which most of the time is named `props`.
+These properties are stored in an object that, for most of the time, is being called `props`.

 For example, if you declare your props in a component like this: